 Who brings the contraception: Men or women?

-Originally Published: August 20, 2004 - Last Updated / Reviewed On: July 11, 2011
+Originally Published: August 20, 2004 - Last Updated / Reviewed On: April 4, 2014

 Who is responsible for bringing the contraception: the man or the woman?

-Consider that the American Red Cross recommends the following for a standard first-aid kit: bandages, dressing, antiseptic wipes, medical grade non-latex gloves, and much more, to be kept on hand at all times.
+Consider what the American Red Cross recommends for a standard first-aid kit: bandages, dressing, antiseptic wipes, medical grade non-latex gloves, and much more, to be kept on hand at all times.
 A pretty tall order, yet rather lacking in the kind of protection you might need on a day-to-day basis.
 Translating this precautionary principle into a sexual pack o' protection (against both pregnancy and STIs) to be kept on hand (or near the bed) by men and women alike, a sex-aid kit should include:

-- lubricated condoms (for protection and comfort during penetrative sex)
+- lubricated condoms (for protection and comfort during penetrative sex),

-- unlubricated condoms (for oral sex on a penis, or because some prefer to add their own lube)
+- unlubricated condoms (for oral sex on a penis, or because some prefer to add their own lube),

-- dams (for safer oral sex on vulvas and anuses. you can also cut open a condom or use plastic wrap for oral sex)
+- dams (for safer oral sex on vulvas and anuses.
+You can also cut open a condom or use plastic wrap for oral sex.),

-- lube(s) in varying textures, flavors, etc. (add a little inside of the condom before rolling it on, for added comfort to the wearer)
+- lube(s) in varying textures, flavors, etc. (add a little inside of the condom before rolling it on, for added comfort to the wearer),

-The point of all this: It takes (at least) two to tango, and so both (or all) partners are responsible for bringing and donning the proper gear.
+The point of all this: it takes (at least) two to tango, and so both (or all) partners are responsible for bringing and donning the proper gear.
 If cost is an issue, split the rates at the register, alternate who brings them, or one takes care of dinner, the other handles dessert.
 To bring back a quote from our friends at the American Red Cross, "

-Disaster (Sex) can strike quickly and without warning...
+Disaster [Sex] can strike quickly and without warning...
 Remain calm and patient.
 Put your plan into action."